-The chair of the advisory committee, who usually has immediate supervision of the student's degree program, has the responsibility for
+The chair of the advisory committee, who usually has immediate supervision of the student's degree program, has the responsibility for calling meetings at any time considered desirable.

-If the chair of the student's advisory committee is unavailable for an extended period of time in any academic period during which the student is involved in activities relating to an internship, thesis or professional paper - and is registered for courses such as 684, 691, 692, or 693 - the Department Head or intercollegiate faculty Chair may appoint an alternate advisory committee chair during the interim period
+If the chair of the student's advisory committee is unavailable for an extended period of time in any academic period during which the student is involved in activities relating to an internship, thesis or professional paper - and is registered for courses such as 684, 691, 692, or 693 - the Department Head or intercollegiate faculty Chair may appoint an alternate advisory committee chair during the interim period.